RBeneroff/Bok-Burger-Blog/README.md

 # Bok-Burger-List
 Unit 2 Project - burger blog for a friend

-working on:
-- get burger restaurants to show on index by restaurant (handlebars)
-- logout not working
+-- edit/delete are updating the first burger only. no matter which one you click on

 List to do:
+- delete burger button
-- edit route -- get form showing get if statement for if Admin, show button on index for restaurants
+- get if statement for if Admin working
+    - on list of restaurants
+    - on show page
 - fill up burgers database (index by Res and index by Img)
   - format 2 pages
 - about page
-- email list - must submit email, thank you
+- email list - thank you
 - hard code Admin